pipacsba/raspberry_clock/README.md

 Driver for a 4x7 segment display clock (ht16K33v110) with optional light sensor (TSL2561)

 This clock.c is driving a 4x7 segment display (ht16K33v110) to display the time.
-The dimming is set based on a light sensor value from TSL2561 (CS package!).
+The dimming is set based on a light sensor value from TSL2561 (T package!).
 If no light sensor available the dimming is done by calulated sun-set and sun-down.
 The display and the light sensor are connected to a raspberry pi 2 I2C outputs.

 Inputs to call: